msaizar/tournies/README.md

 tournies
 ========

-Organize leagues and tournaments with 3 friends
+Organize leagues with 3 friends